 Conditioning And Care

-After picking out a clone plant at The Artist Tree, we recommend bringing it home immediately and planting it as soon as you can.
+After picking out a clone plant, we recommend bringing it home immediately and planting it as soon as you can.
 Because of this, we suggest prepping your transplant station prior to purchasing your clone.
 Preparing your growing media depends on what you are using.
 For example, coco coir blocks need to soak before being broken up and then rinsed.
 Other ingredients used in a media can be perlite, oyster shell meal, worm castings or other fertilizers.

 After preparing your growing medium, partially fill your pot with it.
 Set your clone in the medium, leaving the top of the rockwool cube that surrounds the clone’s roots about an inch from the top of the pot.
 Fill in the area around the rockwool cube with additional medium.
-You want the cube holding the clone to be leveled with the soil in order to prevent the stem from getting fungal disease if it is too low or the cube from drying out if it’s too high.
-Press down on the medium lightly with your hands.
-This will help prevent air pockets from forming, which can dry out her roots.
-Then water your transplanted clone until it’s seeping out of the bottom of the pot.
-Some seasoned growers like to soak the cannabis clone in hormone/vitamin solution to reduce the amount of shock the clone will go through during the transplant.
+Press down on the medium lightly with your hands in order to prevent air pockets forming.

 Feeding And Watering Your Cannabis Clone